hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_workspace_delete.md

 * `NAME`

 Workspace name to show.
-Overrides the `-ws` common option.
+Overrides the `-name` common option.